-Throughout 2019 and 2020, many WTO Members submitted notifications of new or amended CVD legislation and regulations, as well as CVD investigations initiated and decisions taken.
-These notifications were reviewed and discussed by the Subsidies Committee at its October 2020 meeting.
-In reviewing notified CVD

-12 During the October 2020 meeting, the Subsidies Committee reviewed the 2019 new and full subsidies notifications of Argentina, Australia, Brazil, Brunei Darussalam, Burkina Faso, Canada, Chile, China, Ecuador, El Salvador, the European Union, Georgia, Honduras, Iceland, India, Indonesia, Japan, Jordan, Kazakhstan, Republic of Korea, Mexico, Moldova, New Zealand, North Macedonia, Philippines, Russian Federation, Saint Lucia, Switzerland, Togo, Turkey, legislation and regulations, the Subsidies Committee procedures provide for the exchange in advance of written questions and answers to clarify the operation of the notified laws and regulations and their relationship to the obligations of the Subsidies Agreement.
-The United States continued to play an important role in the Subsidies Committee's examination of the operation of other Members' CVD laws and their consistency with the obligations of the Subsidies Agreement.
+Throughout 2021 and 2022, many WTO Members submitted notifications of new or amended CVD legislation and regulations, as well as CVD investigations initiated and decisions taken.
+These notifications were reviewed and discussed by the Subsidies Committee at its April and October 2022 meetings.
+In reviewing notified CVD legislation and regulations, the Subsidies Committee procedures provide for the exchange in advance of written questions and answers to clarify the operation of the notified laws and regulations and their relationship to the obligations of the Subsidies Agreement.
+The United States expanded its efforts to ask questions of Members' subsidy notifications in 2022 and continued to play an important role in the Subsidies Committee's examination of the operation of other Members' CVD laws and their consistency with the obligations of the Subsidies Agreement.